Skip to Content

 5. Insurance and claims process

-Most overnight couriers include basic insurance up to a low threshold (often R500–R1,000) automatically.
-Anything higher requires declared value and an insurance surcharge.
-The number that matters more than the insurance limit is the claims success rate — and that's almost never published.
+Most overnight couriers include basic cover automatically, typically in the R500 to R1,000 range.
+Anything above that needs a declared value and an insurance surcharge calculated on the goods value.
+The number that matters more than the insurance limit is the claims success rate, and that's almost never published.
 Ask three customers of any courier you're considering how their last claim went before you commit to a contract.

 6. Account management and SLA